La Guerre des clans

 On April 12, 2019; it has been announced that La Guerre des Clans had been cancelled, with the network stating that low viewership in the 18–49 key demographic was the culprit.
 Reruns of the show remain in V's daytime lineup.

 Gameplay

-For main game play, see Family Feud.

 The game is administered like the U.S. version of the game.
 The first three questions were worth single points.
 Question four has double points.
 All points in the fifth round and up are tripled.
 A "stealing" family would be credited for a "steal" answer.
 The first team to reach 300 points wins the game and plays the bonus round.

 Bonus Round

 The winning family goes on to play the bonus round, which is basically the same as Fast Money on the American series.
 The captain chooses two family members to play the round.
 One family member leaves the stage and is placed in an isolation booth, while the other is given 20 seconds (15 seconds on the 1992–97 version) to answer five questions.
 The clock begins counting down after the host finishes reading the first question.
 If he or she cannot think of something, he or she may say pass, and the host will come back to it if there's time left.
 The number of people giving each answer is revealed once all five answers are given or time has expired, whichever comes first.
 The player earns one point for each person that gave the same answer; at least two people must have given that answer for it to score.

 Once all the points for the first player are tallied, the second family member comes back on stage with the first contestant's answers covered and is given 25 seconds (20 seconds in the first version) to answer the same five questions.
 If the second player gives the same answer as the first player on a question, a double buzzer will sound, and the host will ask for another response.